Differences in Degree Programs

-A 2-year degree program most commonly results in an associate's degree, and these degrees may be earned at community, technical and vocational colleges.
+A 2-year degree program most commonly results in an associate's degree, and these degrees may be earned at community, technical, and vocational colleges.
 A 4-year degree, in comparison, is most commonly awarded as a bachelor's degree at a college or university.
-Read on for more specific differences between these types of degrees.

 Many associate's degree programs are equivalent to the first two years of a bachelor's degree program and are designed for students planning on transferring to a 4-year college or university.
 These transferable programs typically award students with an Associate of Arts or Associate of Science.
 By earning a transfer degree, many general education requirements for a 4-year degree can already be met.
 Some of these general education requirements may include studies in: